 Hetrick Avenue traverses the western boundary of the DRSP property.
 The Nipomo Community Plan, the South County Circulation Study, and the South County Area Inland Plan identify improvements to Hetrick Avenue, designating the roadway a two-lane rural road classification with Class II bike lanes, ultimately extending from Pomeroy Road north to Aden Way.
 The extension of Hetrick Avenue from Glenhaven Place to Pomeroy Road in the south is currently unimproved.
-The improvements within the DRSP do not include the construction of the Hetrick Avenue extension, since there is not sufficient right-of-way, and this route would not be consistent with the character of the existing residential neighborhood west of the DRSP area.
-The DRSP will construct Collector 'B' which travels from Pomeroy Road through the property and connects with Willow Road to the north, as a more functional alternative to the Hetrick Avenue extension.
-Currently at the southwest corner of the DRSP, Hetrick Avenue is an existing road with a 30-ft right-of-way serving three parcels.
-The DRSP includes re-routing access to this road to connect with Collector 'B' and closing where this portion of Hetrick Avenue currently connects with Pomeroy Road.
-This will eliminate turning movement conflicts on Pomeroy Road and provide permanent access to the three parcels mentioned above.
+The improvements within the DRSP do not include the construction of the Hetrick Avenue extension.
+The DRSP will construct Collector 'B' which travels from Pomeroy Road through the property and connects with Willow Road to the north, as a more functional alternative which avoids traffic safety concerns at the intersection with Pomeroy Road.
+Currently at the southwest corner of the DRSP, Hetrick Avenue is an existing driveway, with a 30-ft right-of-way, which would be abandoned, rerouted to Collector 'B' or deeded to the adjacent existing residential property owners to the west.